robonexx/hypeintohealth/README.md

   "rewrites": [{ "source": "/(.*)", "destination": "/" }]
 }

+Not sold on Tailwind or Bootstrapwas...
-This was fun and challenging.
-Or Tailwind was...
-(I Like to do my own styling in css or sass, also styled components, coming up in a future project 🥳 )
+I Like css and sass so to do my own styling feels good, I also like styled components, coming up in a future project 🥳